The making of a Late-Modern Testament.

 This Gulag is not an autocracy.
 It is self-regulating.
 There are no guards or fences.
 The prisoners cannot bring themselves to leave.
 They have not been arrested or deported there.
 They have been driven in by proudly sponsored visions of paradise.

-The culture of the Gulag is characterized by the language of ‘Doublethink’ (conjuring empowering ideas into their opposite [slightly different from Orwell]), 'Fudgethink' (conceptual conflation, particularly of social and market liberty and civil rights and consumer entitlement), ‘Hollowthink’ (vacuous slogans, aphorisms, clichés, euphemisms and dysphemisms) and ‘Childthink’ (disinhibited adolescent consciousness and egoism-without-boundaries), revolutionary enthusiasm, market driven and institutionalized veneration of icons, personality cults, privatized, massively budgeted and science driven propaganda ministries, ever intensifying productivity and compliance requirements, systematic white anteing of pre-Revolutionary values and institutions and an agenda of nothing less than the complete reconstruction of the individual and society for the maximizing of production and consumption outcomes at any cost, regardless of the ecological, economic, social and existential consequences.
+The culture of the Gulag is characterized by the language of ‘Doublethink’ (conceptual conflation), ‘Hollowthink’ (vacuous aphorisms, stereotypes and clichés) and ‘Childthink’ (adolescent consciousness), revolutionary enthusiasm, institutionalized veneration of icons, personality cults, privatized, massively budgeted and science driven propaganda ministries, ever intensifying productivity and compliance requirements, systematic white anteing of pre-Revolutionary values and institutions and an agenda of nothing less than the complete reconstruction of the individual and society for the maximizing of production and consumption outcomes.